 How to Increase Food Truck Sales in Winter

-With a few more months to go before spring, it’s worth keeping in mind that there are still ways you can be working on growth opportunities, either actively making sales or doing prep-work that will pay off later in the year.
-Jim Dowery, owner of Bones Brothers Wings and an active member of the Cincinnati Food Truck Association, shared with us some incredible tips on how to overcome the challenges related to increasing food truck sales during winter time.
+Even in winter there are still ways you can be working on your food truck's growth opportunities, either actively making sales or doing prep-work that will pay off later in the year.
+We'd like to share some incredible tips on how to overcome the challenges related to increasing food truck sales during winter time.
 Take advantage of the following ideas to proactively keep the momentum for your concession sales during cold weather months.

 Research and Reach Out